 Emotional and Behavioural Difficulties

-Children can also be referred to child psychotherapy for depression, anxiety, anger or aggression issues, eating disorders, self-harming, phobias and other stress related challenges and difficulties in the child's life.
+Children can also be referred to as infant psychotherapy for depression, fear, frustration or violence, eating habits, self-harm, phobias, and other tension induced issues and obstacles in the child's existence.

 In child psychotherapy, as well as in the treatment of adults, the therapist will match the appropriate approach to the individual child.
 At Philippe Jacquet & Associates our experienced psychotherapists who work with our youngest clients have the ability to build rapport, establish trust and to create meaningful therapeutic sessions based on the child's developmental stage and abilities.